 About the Ingredients

-There are a few things I'd like to explain about the ingredients in this recipe, as they can be a bit different depending on what you have on hand and what you have prepared beforehand.
+There are a few things I'd like to explain the ingredients in this recipe, as they can be a bit different depending on what you have on hand and what you have prepared beforehand.

-Salsa – I used my own homemade fermented salsa to make this recipes.
+Salsa – I used my own homemade fermented salsa to make this recipe.
 You are welcome to use any kind of salsa.
 Just promise me that you will read the ingredients carefully and select as natural a salsa as possible (no additives or preservatives)

 Beef – I had some yummy leftover pieces of beef that I had cooked off of some soup bones to make broth.
 You are more than welcome to use whatever kind of beef you prefer.
 You could use leftover roast beef, stew meat, or even browned ground beef.